cwchilvers/NES-Projects-2018-2019/README.md

 6. [Contact Information](#contact-information)

 ## Description
-These are a few test projects while learning how to develop games for the NES.
+These are a few test projects from when I was learning how to develop games for the NES.
 From 2018-2020, each summer there was about a week where I decided to try some NES game development (and gave up when I got too frustrated).
 These projects were written in 6502 assembly and were assembled using [NESasm](https://github.com/camsaul/nesasm).
 Sprites were created using [YY-CHR](https://shiru.untergrund.net/software.shtml).
 The games were tested using the [FCEUX](https://fceux.com/web/home.html) emulator.

 ## Installation
 1. To run these projects, you will need to install an NES emulator, such as [FCEUX](https://fceux.com/web/home.html).